This blog may contain affiliate links. Read our disclosure policy for more info.

 17. Explore Pyramid Lake and Island

-Spending a day at the lake is usually reserved for the summer, but Pyramid Lake is an awesome wintertime destination!
+Spending a day at the lake is usually reserved for the summer in Jasper, but Pyramid Lake is an awesome wintertime destination!
 There are a lot of outdoor activities to do here, including fat biking and snowshoeing.
 There are also cross-country skiing trails around the Lake as well.

 In the middle of the lake sits Pyramid Island, connected by a beautiful bridge.
 There is an amazing view from this bridge, so take a moment to stop and marvel at Pyramid Mountain and Mount Edit Cavell in the distance.

 Pyramid Lake is just 5km from Jasper, connected by some trails, so you can actually hike or bike there, too!